sinara-hw/Sayma_Metlino_Documentation/sayma_amc/description.rst

 Project description
 ===================

 The Sayma AMC is a Advanced Mezzanine Card carrier board to carry FMC cards and connect RTM modules.
+It provides high-speed digital logic and memory.

 Functional specifications
 -------------------------